awessakhtar/python_projects/topNews/readme.txt

 it also uses cards from bootstrap

+Layout.html
+added navbar from bootstrap
+modified nave bar behaviour

 in future
-    Layout.html is to be build
+    Layout.html is to be build -done
     styles.css is to be build styling is to be imporved scripts.js is to be build.